mackyle/markdown/syntax.md

       -   Green
       -   Blue

-Ordered lists use numbers or letters or roman numerals followed by a period or right parenthesis `)`:
+Ordered lists use numbers or letters (latin or greek) or roman numerals followed by a period or right parenthesis `)`:

       1. Bird
       2. McHale